tyrauber/react-native-css/docs/jsx-transform-global-styling.md

 ### ✅ Compatible with:
 - React Native 0.64+
-- Expo SDK 45+
+- Expo SDK 45+ (TypeScript configuration only)
 - TypeScript 4.1+
 - React 17+ (automatic JSX transform)
 - All existing react-native-css features

 ### ⚠️ Considerations:
-- Requires project configuration changes
+- Requires TypeScript configuration (`tsconfig.json`)
+- For Expo: Usually no Babel changes needed
 - Affects all JSX in your project (not just styled components)
 - Small performance overhead for JSX creation (usually negligible)